Our Visit to the National Theater of Costa Rica

 How we ended up in San Jose with extra time on our hands

 Initially our goal for our visit to Puerto Viejo de Talamanca was to investigate whether this idyllic coastal setting could potentially serve as our retirement spot.
-However, it didn’t take long for us to realize that a month of beachside relaxation wasn’t what we needed; our yearning for more cultural experiences and cooler temperatures prompted a change in plans.
+However, it didn’t take long for us to realize that a month of beachside relaxation wasn’t what we needed; our yearning for more more things to do beside sit on a beach and cooler temperatures prompted a change in plans.
 This shift led us to researching what to do in San Jose, where among other things, we explore the National Theater of Costa Rica.

 The history of the National Theater